AIasd/FusED/README.md

 ```
 ~/.pyenv/shims/python
 ```
-Otherwise, one needs to follow the instruction by displayed after running
+Otherwise, one needs to follow the displayed instructions after running
 ```
 pyenv init
 ```